 Depreciation is provided to write off the cost of the van over five years and any other capital items over three years.
-The Trustees have written off the full cost of the new website (£11,530) this year.
 Items acquired which will lose significant value immediately upon purchase, or whose purchase individual cost is less than £500 are written off in the year of acquisition.
-As at 31 May 2019 the Trust has no capital commitments.
+As at 31 May 2020 the Trust has no capital commitments.